When a family decides to add a dog or cat to the mix, everyone is naturally excited, especially the kids.

 If your kids have been taught to treat their pets with respect and love, the Burmese will reward them with its ability to learn a variety of tricks.
 In fact, these cats can easily be taught to fetch, much like a dog.
 So if you have a dog in the family as well, your kids will be able to have twice the amount of fun playing fetch with their furry family members.

-If you have an older child who you think can handle a larger kitty, then a Maine Coon Cat may be the perfect choice.
+If you have an older child who you think can handle a larger kitty, then a Maine Coon Cat may be a perfect choice.

 Extremely kid-friendly, this gentle giant is long-haired, so it will require a little extra grooming on your part, though this can be turned into a fun chore with the kids.